aimms/documentation/webui/tree-map-widget.rst

 .. image:: images/TreeMap-View2.png
     :align: center

-So, now for every center c there is only one rectagle in the chart representing the total transport to this center from all factories.
+So, now for every center c there is only one rectangle in the chart representing the total transport to this center from all factories.

 Change Type
 +++++++++++